 For a modern designer feel, head to QT Queenstown.
 It’s such a cool hotel, with incredible attention to detail and some pretty special views.

 Take a stroll along Shotover Street and you’ll notice people queuing down the road for one of the infamous Ferg Burgers.
-It opened in 2001 and has gained cult status, it’s now Queenstown most popular food joint.
-Other than the delicious burgers, the other part of its charm is the fact that it’s open for 21 hours a day, serving customers from 8am to 5am!
+It opened in 2001 and has gained cult status, it’s now Queenstown’s most popular food joint and has since opened a bakery, gelateria and bar.
 Tip: Grab your burger and head to Perky’s – a bar on a boat that allows you to bring your own food!

 Atlas does fantastic steaks and beer, a great spot for the evenings, along with Bazaar at QT, which is an Interactive Marketplace, with an incredible selection of dishes and cuisines.
 It has gorgeous views overlooking the lake and a great cocktail bar next door.